 It has been righteously said that obesity is the mother of all diseases.
 A balanced BMI helps in avoiding hypertension(Obstetricians & Gynecologists, 2013; Renee F Robinson, Batisky, Hayes, Nahata, & Mahan, 2004).

 Complications due to hypertension

-Hypertension-related atherosclerosis can result in heart problems, kidney disease or even kidney failure, stroke, hemorrhage, limb amputation and optical retinopathies which can cause blindness.
+Hypertension-related atherosclerosis can result in heart problems, kidney disease, or even kidney failure, stroke, hemorrhage, limb amputation, and optical retinopathies, which can cause blindness.

-Hypertensive crisis is a condition in which sudden and severe elevation in blood pressure occurs and it can lead to a stroke.
+Hypertensive crisis is a condition in which sudden and severe elevation in blood pressure occurs, and it can lead to a stroke.
 Extremely high blood pressure with 180 mm Hg systolic and 120 mm Hg diastolic can lead to damage to the blood vessels.
-Hence the vessels may become inflamed and the body fluid may ooze out of the vessels.
-As a result of which it becomes difficult for heart to function properly (Frohlich et al., 1992).
+Hence the vessels may become inflamed, and the body fluid may ooze out of the vessels.
+As a result of which it becomes difficult for the heart to function properly (Frohlich et al., 1992).
 There are two types of hypertensive crisis:

 - Hypertensive urgency

 In an urgent hypertensive crisis, the blood pressure is very high, but the doctor doesn’t feel that the patient has got his organs damaged.
 However, in a hypertensive emergency crisis, elevated blood pressure damages the organs.
 It can lead to life-threatening complications.
 Severe chest pain, anxiety, headache, seizures, nausea, and vomiting are the symptoms that can point towards a life-threatening hypertensive crisis (Aggarwal & Khan, 2006; Vilela-Martin, Vaz-de-Melo, Kuniyoshi, Abdo, & Yugar-Toledo, 2011; Wolkowitz, Epel, & Reus, 2001).